lj020326/ansible-datacenter/docs/ansible-group-priority/README.md

                 host2: {}
 ```

-Now confirm that the results are as expected for the inventory:
+Now confirm that the results are as expected for the 2 equivalent inventory implementations:

 ```output
 ansible -i hosts.ex3.ini -m debug -a var=test host1